This page was last updated on 30 December 2020.

 Transfer of personal data

 The free flow of personal data between the EEA and the UK is an issue of critical importance for most organisations.

 The Trade and Co-operation Agreement between the UK and EU provides for a four month bridging period (which may be extended to six months) for the EU Commission to consider its assessment of whether the UK's data protection regime is adequate.
 The effect of the bridging mechanism is that, during that period, the UK will not be treated as a third country for the purposes of data transfers from the EEA, provided that it does not modify its data protection law (the 'UK GDPR') or exercise certain powers in relation to international transfers, unless by mutual agreement.
 If the EU objects to any changes or exercise of certain powers, and the UK goes ahead to make them, the bridging mechanism will come to an end.
 During this period, data transfers from the EEA to the UK can therefore continue without further safeguards being necessary (though both the UK ICO and the Government recommend as a precaution putting in place alternative transfer mechanisms during the bridging period to avoid any interruption to data flows).

 To prepare for the risk of the UK not being granted an adequacy decision, you will need to take stock of your international flows of personal data: work out what personal data you have and where you hold it, as well as where you are transferring it to and from.
 You can then decide upon the appropriate mechanism for your personal data transfer flows.
 Note, that where a customer passes their own personal data to the organisation, this will normally not be said to be a data transfer, and so these issues will not need to be considered.

-In summary, the position for data transfers at the end of the transition period, if the UK does not have an adequacy decision, is as follows:
+In summary, the position for data transfers at the end of the transition period is as follows: